 The program represents a substantial investment in the personal and professional development of participants.
 Applicants for the program should commit to the following:

-- Attend and fully participate in the sessions outlined in the schedule
+- Attend and fully participate in the sessions, both online and in person, outlined in the schedule

 - Complete the pre-work and intersession work and attend small group meetings